freeradical13/freeradical13.github.io/index.md

 [![32-column periodic table](images/32-column_periodic_table-a.png)][periodic table image]

-Atoms tend to combine in such a way that each atom has [8 electrons][octet rule] in its valence shell.
+Atoms tend to bond in such a way that each atom has [8 electrons][octet rule] in its valence shell.

 # Big History (Continued)